dudeperf3ct/dudeperf3ct.github.io/sensei/ray_dalio.md

 2. Have thoughtful agreement
 3. Abide by the agreed-upon ways of getting past disappointments

-Never rule out a goal because you think it’s unattainable.<span class='red'> Be audacious </span>.
+<span class='red'> Never rule out a goal because you think it’s unattainable.Be audacious </span>.
 There is always a best possible path.
 Your job is to find it and have the courage to follow it.
 What you think is attainable is just a function of what you know at that moment.
 Once you start your pursuit paths you never saw before will emerge.

 <span class='red'>Working for money is a sought-after path.
 Working for meaning is the rewarding one.</span>

-Transcendental meditation is the best gift I would give to anybody.
+<span class='purple'>Transcendental meditation is the best gift I would give to anybody.</span>

 An epic-sized failure flips the world right-side up: It propels you to lose interest in money, job titles, and material goods, and to desire meaning and happiness instead.

 In order to be successful in market, you need to be an independent thinker who bets against the consensus.

 Whenever there is a conflict, I recommend you one level up with the person you are in conflict with or even yourselves, and look and come up with an agreement of how you should be with each other.

+9 common-sense rules for getting the most out of meetings :

+1. <span class='saddlebrown'>Make it clear who is directing the meeting and who it is meant to serve.</span>
+2. <span class='saddlebrown'>Make clear what type of communication you are going to have in light of the objectives and priorities.</span>
+3. <span class='saddlebrown'>Lead the discussion by being assertive and open-minded.</span>
+4. <span class='saddlebrown'>Watch out for “topic slip.”</span>
+5. <span class='saddlebrown'>Enforce the logic of conversations.</span>
+6. <span class='saddlebrown'>Be careful not to lose personal responsibility via group decision making.</span>
+7. <span class='saddlebrown'>Utilize the “two-minute rule” to avoid persistent interruptions.</span>
+8. <span class='saddlebrown'>Watch out for assertive “fast talkers.”</span>
+9. <span class='saddlebrown'>Achieve completion in conversations.</span>

 The whole approach of learning from painful mistakes and making most out of them and writing principles down.
 In other words, recipes for how to deal with circumstances, learn the lesson, write those principles down.
 This is the thing that I would recommend to everybody.
 I learned also that by able to write them down clearly enough that they be expressed as what were then called equations and now algorithms.
 That allowed me to make decisions in a very powerful way.
 That experience was really the turning point.